Policy 6.A: Delegations of Authority

 6.D.3 University Staff

-(B) Other evaluations.
-The supervising authority or appointing authority may conduct evaluations in any form and at any time deemed appropriate for any university staff.
+(B) The supervising authority or appointing authority may conduct evaluations in any form and at any time deemed appropriate for any university staff.
 Information received or created, except the summary report, as a part of an evaluation shall be placed in the university staff’s personnel file and shall be considered confidential.
-However such information shall be available to the individual being evaluated except as such information is a letter of reference or the individual has waived the right of access.
-The summary report of the evaluation shall be prepared, shall be available to the public and shall be placed into the university staffs personnel file.
+However, such information shall be available to the individual being evaluated except as such information is a letter of reference, or the individual has waived the right of access.
+The summary report of the evaluation shall be prepared, shall be available to the public, and shall be placed into the university staff’s personnel file.

-(C) In those cases where a university staff also holds a regular faculty appointment within a school or college, the administrative and academic appointments will be treated independently.
+(C) In those cases where university staff also hold a regular faculty appointment within a school or college, the administrative and academic appointments will be treated independently.

 History